-- S Stabilize the situation by lowering stimuli, including voice. - A Assess and acknowledge crisis by validating patient's feelings and not minimizing them. - F Facilitate identification and activation of resources (clergy, family, friends, or police). - E Encourage patient to use resources and take actions in his/her best interest. - R Recovery/referral leave patient in the care of a responsible person, professional or transport to appropriate medical facility.
-Do not leave the patient alone when EMS clears the scene. - Excited/Agitated Delirium is characterized by extreme restlessness, irritability, and/or high fever.
-Patients exhibiting these signs are at high risk for sudden death. - Medications should be administered cautiously in frail or debilitated patients; lower doses should be considered. - Monitor airway and vital signs closely.
+- S Stabilize the situation by lowering stimuli, including voice. - A Assess and acknowledge crisis by validating patient's feelings and not minimizing them. - Facilitate identification and activation of resources (clergy, family, friends, or police).
+F . - Encourage patient to use resources and take actions in his/her best interest.
+F - Recovery/referral leave patient in the care of a responsible person, professional or transport to appropriate medical facility.
+Do not leave the patient alone when EMS clears the scene.

+Delirium with agitated behavior is characterized by both disorientation and severe agitation or combativeness.
+Patients exhibiting these signs are at high risk for sudden death.
+Monitor airway and vital signs closely.